DarkWebInformer/Dark_Ledger/README.md

 | [YosmiteWasNotRight](https://github.com/YosmiteWasNotRight/CannaHomeDarkwebMarketplace) | Contributed CannaHome source code |
 | [ht-weng](https://github.com/SeekerSeeks/Drugula-Market-Data) | Contributed Drugula |

 If you don't want your name on here, reach out and I will remove you.
+I am simply giving credit where credit is due.